- Wealth PMS (50L+)

 Before arriving at our overall recommendation, a brief note for each REIT to understand similarities and differences.

 Sponsored by Embassy & Blackstone, Embassy REIT is the first listed REIT in India & the largest in Asia (by area).
-The company owns & operates 42.8 MSF (million square feet).
-It has a portfolio of eight office parks, six hotels (two are under-construction) & a 100 MW solar power plant.
-It comprises 33.8 MSF completed operating area with an occupancy of 87% as of March 31, 2022.
+The company owns & operates 43.2 MSF (million square feet).
+It has a portfolio of twelve office parks, six hotels & a 100 MW solar power plant.
+It comprises 33.4 MSF completed operating area with an occupancy of 87% as of October 2022.

 Bangalore is their biggest market with 74% of the asset value, followed by Mumbai (10%) & Pune (9%).
-Top 10 tenants contribute 39% of rentals.
+Top 10 tenants contribute 37.4% of rentals, as compared to 42% in 2019.
 The company has a WALE (Weighted Average Lease Expiry) of 7 years.

 In the last 3Y the company has grown its revenue at a CAGR of 11.4% to 2962.6 Cr.
 EBITDA grew by 11.2% CAGR during the same period to 2425 Cr as of FY22.

-Unlike other REITs, Embassy has exposure to hotels in its portfolio (4% of their GAV).
-If work related travel remains muted, this segment will continue to be a dragger on their operations.
-The company took a rent escalation of 14% on 7.7 msf across 89 leases in FY22.
-This will aid 10-15% to the NOI growth.
+Embassy is the only listed REIT that has exposure to hotels (6% of their GAV).
+The company took a rent escalation of 15% on 4.6 MSF across 28 leases in H1FY23.
+This will aid 10-15% of NOI growth next year.

 Mindspace REIT is sponsored by K Raheja Corp Group.
-It has a strong portfolio of office spaces across Mumbai, Pune, Hyderabad & Chennai with a total leasable area of 31.8 msf.
+It has a strong portfolio of office spaces across Mumbai, Pune, Hyderabad & Chennai with a total leasable area of 31.9 MSF.

-Mindspace offers a higher post tax yield (90% of NDCF).
-All SPVs are 100% owned by REIT except for Mindspace Hyderabad (11% is owned by Government of AP).
+Mindspace offers a higher post-tax yield (90% of NDCF).
+All SPVs are 100% owned by REIT except for Mindspace Hyderabad (11% is owned by the Government of AP).

-The revenue is down by 12.28% to 756.8 Cr (TTM).
-Loan to value stands at 33%.
-The company has a total debt of 2250 Cr.
-The cost of borrowing is relatively high at 6.76% when compared to its peers.
+The Loan to value stands at 31%.
+The company has a total debt of 2414 Cr.
+The cost of borrowing is relatively high at 7.45% when compared to its peers.

 All three of them are well-managed trusts with strong balance sheets.
 They have similar growth opportunities for the long term.

-However, some exhibit better performance than the other two in few parameters.
+However, some exhibit better performance than the other two in a few parameters.

 In the chart below, click REIT name to see their exposure by geography

-In chart below, click REIT name to see exposure by sector
+In the chart below, click REIT name to see exposure by sector

 The answer varies depending on your context as an investor.

 Mindspace REIT if you are conservative and taking a debt investors’ point of view.
-With well-diversified portfolio & highest tax free distribution, this suits HNIs as a good long-term bet.
-Low occupancy (84.3%) & consistency of cash flows will be a risk though.
+With a well-diversified portfolio & highest tax-free distribution, this suits HNIs as a good long-term bet.
+However, the mark-to-market headroom for FY23 is on the lower side when compared to its peers.

 Brookfield REIT if you are a growth investor looking for capital appreciation.
-Considering all important metrics like WALE, decent yield, Occupancy etc, Brookfield either leads the pack or is at par with others.
-The company has the highest headroom for further growth in-terms of proposed development and gives us the visibility of growth.
+Considering all important metrics like mark-to-market, proposed development area, dividend yield, WALE, occupancy, etc, Brookfield either leads the pack or is at par with others.
+Post the acquisition of Candor N2 tech park, BIRET has higher growth visibility over the next 2-3 years.

 Taking a holistic view, Brookfield REIT is better placed to capture the growth & provide decent stability in the cash flows.